ophub/amlogic-s9xxx-armbian/README.md

 ### Create swap for Armbian

 If you feel that your TV box has insufficient memory for running demanding applications such as `docker`, you can create a swap virtual memory partition. `armbian-swap` lets the user configure how much disk space is reserved for swap memory.
 The input parameter defines how many gigabytes of space you want to reserve for swap.
-The default is **1**.
+The default is **1** GB.

 Login in to armbian → input command: